 ISAF officially ended on December 31, 2014, with the ANDSF taking over full responsibility for security in Afghanistan on January 1, 2015, when the United States and NATO formally ended their combat role in Afghanistan and transitioned to a new mission.
 On January 1, 2015, NATO launched the Resolute Support Mission (RSM), a non-combat mission focused on providing train, advise, and assist support to the ANDSF.
 In addition to the United States, there are 39 NATO Ally and partner nations contributing troops to RSM and helping Afghan forces become more effective, professional, and sustainable.
 The BSA and a NATO Status of Forces agreement signed in September 2014 provide the legal basis for U.S. and NATO forces to remain in Afghanistan.

 U.S. Assistance to Afghanistan

 The United States is part of a coalition of more than 100 countries and organizations that provide both security and civilian assistance to Afghanistan.
 The United States and more than 30 other nations provide financial support to the ANDSF.
-The international community made almost $5 billion available for the ANDSF in 2016, with the United States providing the greatest share.
-At the NATO Warsaw Summit in July 2016, nations pledged to extend their financial support for the ANDSF through 2020.
-At the Brussels NATO Summit in July 2018, NATO Allies and Operational Partners committed to extend financial sustainment of the Afghan forces through 2024.
+The international community made almost $5 billion available for the ANDSF in 2019, with the United States providing the greatest share.
+At the Brussels ANA Trust Fund Plenary June 2019, NATO Allies and Operational Partners reaffirmed their commitment to financial sustainment of the Afghan forces through 2024.

-The United States uses bilateral incentive programs and the SMAF to hold the Afghan Government accountable to mutually agreed reform commitments.
-We focus our development assistance on promoting peace, self-reliance, and stability including through programs to increase economic growth via an export-oriented trade strategy, building the capacity of civilian institutions, improving the performance of the justice system, and helping the government maintain and improve upon the gains made over the last decade in health, education, and women’s rights.
+The United States uses the bilateral Afghanistan Compact and the multilateral GMAF to hold the Afghan Government accountable to mutually agreed reform commitments.
+We focus our development assistance on promoting peace, self-reliance, and stability including through programs to increase economic growth via an export-oriented trade strategy, capacity of civilian institutions, improving the performance of the justice system, and helping the government maintain and improve upon the gains made over the last decade in health, education, and women’s rights.
 The United States also provides support for Afghan civil society, promotes increased respect for human rights, helps to fight the illegal trade in narcotics, and continues to provide significant humanitarian support.
 Since 2001, the United States has allocated approximately $29 billion in civilian assistance for Afghanistan.

 Afghanistan’s Membership in International Organizations